karlkyck/OReilly-Architecture-Katas-Winter-2025/Architecture Characteristics/architecture-characteristics.md

 Key characteristics prioritized:

-- **Accuracy**: Accuracy of the certification process is vital for the success of the company, and critical to ensure candidates do not suffer job loss or career damage due to inaccuracy.
+Accuracy of the certification process is vital for the success of the company, and critical to ensure candidates do not suffer job loss or career damage due to inaccuracy.

 - **Testability**: Robust regression tests are needed for non-deterministic AI systems to ensure quality and accuracy.
-- **Scalability**: Technically there is no challenge in the system meeting current SLAs even with the projected load through expansion, however scalability is a key factor in reducing SLAs in order to maintain a competitive advantage in the marketplace even with expansion, and to add additional certification paths beyond what is offered today.
-- **Reliability**: The system enables an architecture certification process that careers and employment status depends on - having a reliable system that is available, resilient even during partial failures, maintains data integrity and consistency across multiple disparate databases, and functions correctly is very important:
-  - **Availability**: To ensure grades are available for employers to validate certification, that candidates are able to take exams, and that architecture experts are able to manually grade submissions through random sampling or through the appeals process.
-  - **Testability**: Robust regression tests are needed for non-deterministic AI systems to ensure quality and accuracy.
-  - **Data Integrity**: Data generated by AI systems if not stored correctly with without data loss would be detrimental to the certification process.
+- **Data Integrity**: Data generated by AI systems if not correct and without data loss would be detrimental to the certification process and credibility of the company.
-  - **Data Consistency**: Data generated by AI systems if not in sync and consistent across databases and tables would be detrimental to the certification process.
-  - **Fault Tolerance**: Ensures product stability and partial functional availability in the system in the event of component failure e.g., failure of test 1 functionality does not effect test 2 functionality.
+- **Fault Tolerance**: Product stability and partial functional availability in the system in the event of partial failure strengthens the company's credibility as a certification process that can be relied upon.
 - **Auditability**: AI systems processes and results can be reviewed and verified for accuracy, compliance, and security.
+It is critical to the reputation of the company to be able to stand over automatic grading results, and reassure candidates with appropriate human-in-the-loop interventions.
 - **Sustainability**: Workloads, especially AI workloads, use the least amount of energy, cooling, embodied carbon, and carbon emissions possible while serving customer needs.
-- **Feasibility**: Cost-effective decisions minimize variance in basic functionality costs, offsetting the uncertainty of AI integration and maintenance, and improving time-to-market to take advantage of opportunities to expand abroad.
-Continued cost analysis allows us to balancing cost, accuracy, and reducing SLAs over time to maintain market dominance.
-- **Maintainability**: Allows us to respond quickly to changes required due to reduction of accuracy in grading, taking advantage of new, more powerful and cost effective models, and new technologies that improve the cost/accurancy/SLA balance.
-- **Security**: Essential, as candidate details are stored in the system, along with the entire history of candidate answers to questions, and the examination questions both current and past.
-- **Observability**: It is crucial to provide the right level of system observability so errors can be detected early, root cause established and dealt with quickly, and decisions to deploy a temporary increase in manual grading made when needed to keep the grading backlog at manageable levels.

-Reduced priorities:

-- **Integrity**: This is covered by accuracy, reliability, and auditability,

-## Selecting the Top 2 Driving Architecture Characteristics
+## Selecting the Top 3 Driving Architecture Characteristics

 During the requirements gathering process and the [EventStorming](../Event%20Storming/event-storming.md) session, we identified four main challenges: